Economy of Scotland: Tourism

-It is estimated that tourism accounts for 5% of Scotland's GDP.
-Scotland is a well-developed tourist destination with attractions ranging from unspoilt countryside, mountains and abundant history.
-The tourism economy and tourism related industries in Scotland support c.
-196,000 in 2014 mainly in the service sector accounting for around 7.7% of employment in Scotland.
-In 2014, over 15.5 million overnight tourism trips were taken in Scotland, for which visitor expenditure totalled £4.8 billion.
-Domestic tourists (those from the United Kingdom) make up the bulk of visitors to Scotland.
-In 2014, for example, UK visitors made 12.5 million visits to Scotland, staying 41.6 million nights and spending £2.9 billion.
-In contrast, overseas residents made 2.7 million visits to Scotland, staying 21.5 million nights and spending £1.8 billion.
+Tourism in Scotland generated £10.8 billion in revenue for the Scottish economy in 2023 and the country is a well-developed tourist destination with attractions ranging from unspoilt countryside, mountains and abundant history.
+The tourism economy and tourism related industries in Scotland supported roughly 196,000 jobs in 2014, mainly in the service sector, accounting for around 7.7% of employment in Scotland.
+In the first quarter of 2025, 56 million leisure day visits of more than three hours were recorded in Scotland by those visiting and resident elsewhere in the United Kingdom, with an estimated £2 billion being spent during these visits.
+In 2023, international visitors to Scotland amounted to four million visits to the country, spending an estimated £3.6 billion during their visits.
 In terms of overseas visitors, those from the United States made up 15% of visits to Scotland, with the United States being the largest source of overseas visitors, and Germany (13%), France (7%), Australia (6%) and Canada (5%) following behind.

-Effects of the COVID-19 pandemic

-Like all of the UK, Scotland was negatively impacted by the restrictions and lockdowns necessitated by the worldwide COVID-19 pandemic.
-Tourism has particularly suffered.
+Tourism was particularly affected as a result for the COVID-19 pandemic.
 A report published in March 2021 by the Fraser of Allander Institute at the University of Strathclyde indicated that in Scotland, there was "no sign of a trend reversal with more than 70% of businesses in the sector reporting lower turnover than usual".

 The Scottish Tourism Alliance Task Force published its recommendations in October 2020, with "Immediate Actions" for both the Scottish government and the UK government, including financial grants, the funding of marketing for the sector, and a "temporary removal of Air Passenger Duty to boost route competitiveness".
 On 24 March 2021, the First Minister announced a £25 million tourism recovery programme "to support the industry for the next 6 months to two years".
 Sturgeon also reminded the hospitality/tourism industry that the government had provided "over £129 million" in support "for this sector".